NVIDIA/sentiment-discovery/README.md

 #### Dataset Path Flags
  * `train` - path to training set
- * `split` - float value in [0,1] range.
-If no validation set is specified then proportionally split training set into `split` and `1-split` training/validation sets
+ * `split` - comma-separated list of proportions for splitting the training set into training, validation, and test sets
  * `valid` - path to validation set
  * `test` - path to test set